pixeltris/GK6X/README.md

 _Note: This repo doesn't contain the web files.
 Copy and paste the official software's folder into the "Build" folder, or use the pre-bundled version on the [releases](https://github.com/pixeltris/GK6X/releases) page._

+_Note: The GUI isn't capable of remapping keys on the base layer.
+Changes to the JavaScript would be required to get this working_

 ![Alt text](https://raw.githubusercontent.com/pixeltris/GK6X/master/ScreenshotWeb.png)

 ## Related projects